-“If you’ve submitted your business profile (for free) to Google Places, people can leave reviews and rate your product or service,” explains Ben Dyer of ecommerce specialist SellerDeck.
+“If you’ve submitted your business profile (for free) to Google My Business, people can leave reviews and rate your product or service,” explains Ben Dyer of ecommerce specialist SellerDeck.
 “You can then opt for Google to search for these review snippets and carry them back to the search results.”

-But by enabling Google to search for what it calls “rich snippets”, you are allowing the search engine to look for reviews and ratings in a whole host of places, not just those that are collected on your firm’s Places page.
-This could include local review sites like Yelp, Thomson Local and Qype as well as sector review sites.
+But by enabling Google to search for what it calls “rich snippets”, you are allowing the search engine to look for reviews and ratings in a whole host of places, including local review sites like Yelp and Thomson Local as well as sector review sites.

 If you are worried about the odd bad review, you should think again.
-“It’s not necessary to have five stars and a 100 per cent approval rating,” says Ben Dyer.
-“People are actually sceptical about 100 per cent positive ratings and reviews ― it rings alarm bells.”
+“It’s not necessary to have five stars and a 100% approval rating,” says Ben Dyer.
+“People are actually sceptical about 100% positive ratings and reviews ― it rings alarm bells.”

 What the consumer wants from ratings and reviews is reassurance.
 Often consumers are worried about online firms that they know nothing about; they may be concerned when buying expensive items; or when making a booking where service is crucial.
 Businesses with lots of reviews and a fairly positive rating do better than firms with no ratings or reviews at all.
 The presence of impartial reviews on your website can prompt people to buy then and there.